Master of Science Applied Research Innovation

 - How to apply

 The capacity of a business to innovate through new or improved products and services is fundamental to its competitive and commercial success.
-The objective of this unique practise focused Masters course is to cultivate an integrated professional skillset in graduates (science, engineering, design, computing and business) for the effective management of the innovation process through the development of strategic, research-led and knowledge transfer capabilities.
+The objective of this unique practise-focused Masters programme is to cultivate an integrated professional skillset in graduates (science, engineering, design, computing and business) for the effective management of the innovation process through the development of strategic, research-led and knowledge transfer capabilities.

 Why choose this course?

-The course will provide students with a comprehensive skill set in research and innovation and provides a strong foundation for further postgraduate study, particularly for PhD research.
+The programme will provide students with a comprehensive skill set in research and innovation and provides a strong foundation for further postgraduate study, particularly for PhD research.

 What will I be able to do when I finish this course?